daviscale/customer-management-poc/README.md

 ## Building the Applications

 To build the applications, run the `buildApps.sh` script in the root directory of the repository.
-The script builds tarballs for both the command line application and the RESTful application.
+The script builds tarballs of both the command line application and the RESTful application.
 The script requires a target directory argument specifying where the tarballs should be placed.
 Example:

 ```
 ./buildApps.sh ~